Inside The Empowering World Of Indian Kitty Parties

 Advertisement

 For those unfamiliar with Indian culture, a kitty party is an indigenous women’s-only microfinance group that doubles as a social club.
-All the members of the kitty party come together at least once a month and invest a predetermined sum of money — this could range from £40 to £300 depending on the socioeconomic background of the women.
+All the members of the kitty party come together at least once a month and invest a predetermined sum of money — this could range from £40 to £300 (approx. $70 to $500) depending on the socio-economic background of the women.
 The participating members’ names are written on pieces of paper and thrown into a bag.
-At every gathering a name is picked out and the chosen woman receives the collected funds as well as the responsibility to host the following month’s get-together.
+At every gathering, a name is picked out and the chosen woman receives the collected funds as well as the responsibility to host the following month’s get-together.

 This tradition can be traced back to the early 1950s, a time when most Indian women were restricted to their roles within the home and as a result were financially dependent on their husbands or fathers.
 The emergence of kitty parties allowed women to build their own savings for personal leisure (and emergencies), and find an emotional outlet outside familial ties.
 These gatherings are primarily class-based — the women meet each other through their husbands, neighbourhoods, children’s schools and, more recently, at their own places of work.
 Although the feminist movement has created more spaces for women to work and express themselves today, kitty parties continue to thrive in India and across the UK.